Rethinking the Reynolds Transport Theorem, Liouville Equation, and Perron-Frobenius and Koopman Operators: Temporal Analyses

 In \eqref{eq:Re_tr}, we must carefully consider the meaning of the relative velocity $\u_{rel}$.
-In the surface integral form, $\u_{rel}$ expresses the velocity of the fluid relative to the control volume at the boundary, in some references described as the velocity of the fluid surface $\partial \Omega(t)$ \citeeg{Truesdell_Toupin_1960, Dvorkin_Goldschmidt_2005, Lidstrom_2011, Takatsu_2017}.
-For a Cartesian coordinate system, this can be identified as $\u_{rel} = \u - \u_{CV}$, where $\u_{CV}$ is the velocity of the control volume and $\u$ is the intrinsic velocity of the fluid \cite{Reynolds_1903, Munson_etal_2010, White_2016} (see analysis in \ref{sect:Apx_Re_temp})\footnote{For general curvilinear coordinates, an extended relation for $\u_{rel}$ is available \cite{Dvorkin_Goldschmidt_2005}.}.
+In the surface integral form, $\u_{rel}$ expresses the velocity of the fluid relative to the control volume at the boundary, in some references described as the velocity of the fluid surface $\partial \Omega(t)$ \cite[e.g.,][]{Truesdell_Toupin_1960, Dvorkin_Goldschmidt_2005, Lidstrom_2011, Takatsu_2017}.
+For Cartesian velocity coordinates, this can be identified as $\u_{rel} = \u - \u_{CV}$, where $\u_{CV}$ is the velocity of the control volume and $\u$ is the intrinsic velocity of the fluid \cite{Reynolds_1903, White_1986, Munson_etal_2010} (see analysis in \ref{sect:Apx_Re_temp}).
 In consequence $\u_{rel} \cdot \vec{n}$ gives the volumetric flux normal to and out of the control surface.
 In the volumetric integral form, $\u_{rel}$ expresses the velocity of any point in the fluid relative to the moving control volume.
-The latter thus invokes -- by the Gauss-Ostrogradsky divergence theorem -- the existence of a continuous and continuously differentiable vector field $\u_{rel}$, which by continuity must extend throughout the entire space in which the fluid is present. {Indeed, the density $a(\x,t)$ of the conserved quantity of interest must also satisfy this extended regularity condition.} For consistency, the total or substantial derivative should be defined with respect to this moving frame of reference \cite{Slattery_1972, Truesdell_Toupin_1960, Dvorkin_Goldschmidt_2005}:
+The latter thus invokes -- by the Gauss-Ostrogradsky divergence theorem -- the existence of a continuous and continuously differentiable vector field $\u_{rel}$, which by continuity must extend throughout the entire space in which the fluid is present.
+For consistency, the total or substantial derivative should be defined with respect to this moving frame of reference \cite{Slattery_1972, Truesdell_Toupin_1960, Dvorkin_Goldschmidt_2005}:

-(see discussion in \S \ref{sect:Apx_Re_temp}).
-Combining \eqref{eq:total_deriv} and the final form of \eqref{eq:Re_tr} gives a total derivative form of the Reynolds transport theorem \citeeg{Aris_1962, Slattery_1972, Dvorkin_Goldschmidt_2005}:
+(see discussion in \ref{sect:Apx_Re_temp}).
+Combining \eqref{eq:total_deriv} and the final form of \eqref{eq:Re_tr} gives a total derivative form of the Reynolds transport theorem \cite[e.g.,][]{Aris_1962, Slattery_1972, Dvorkin_Goldschmidt_2005}:

 For a stationary control volume $\u_{CV}=\0$, \eqref{eq:Re_tr} and \eqref{eq:Re_tr5} reduce to intrinsic forms of the Reynolds transport theorem, based on the intrinsic velocity field $\u$.
 For both a stationary control volume $\u_{CV}=\0$ and a stationary fluid $\u=\0$, the surface integral term (or equivalently, the divergence term) in \eqref{eq:Re_tr} vanishes.